Petar Dertliev: Post-liberation

 After the political changes of 1989, Dertliev, together with Atanas Moskov, initiated the reconstruction of the Party of Bulgarian Social Democrats (BSDP).
 After the Moskov's brief presidency (1989–1990), in 1990 Dertliev became chair of BSDP.

 In the Bulgarian presidential election, July–August 1990, he attempted to become a presidential candidate, but Bulgarian Socialist Party BSP did not accept the nomination on the ground that he was ultimately anti-communist.
 Although Dertliev signed the new Constitution he disagreed with the position of the 39 MPs and left the parliament.

 He left BSDP and UDF in 1991 and tried to create a political center, an alternative to BSP and UDF.
 He attempted to attract former members of BSP / SDK from "Europe".
 He tried to form a strong social-democratic core around which to unite the political center.
 He largely achieved this with the establishment of the Council for Cooperation with the participation of the Alternative Social Liberal Party, Civil Alliance for the Republic, the Green Party, PK Ecoglastnost and others.
 In 1994 he was the first chairman of the rotation of Political Union Democratic Alternative for the Republic (DAR).

 Dertliev wrote two autobiographical books, one of which is This is me – speeches, articles and interviews.

-He retired from active political activity in 1998, remaining chonorary chairman of BSDP.
+He retired from active political activity in 1998, remaining honorary chairman of BSDP.
 Despite poor health, he continued to deal with political problems.
 He died of cancer on 5 November 2000 in Sofia.